|Tips on Photographing Pets

 capture the personality of your subject.
 Try to take several close shots of the head and eye detail.

-guesswork involved and you will end up with a true likeness of your pet.
-It's always great to meet the subject in person, but
+involved and you will end up with a true likeness of your pet.
+It's always great to meet the subject in person, but many times

-many times this can't happen because the client may live out of town.
-I work from the photos you provide but may borrow
+this can't happen because the client may live out of town.
+I work from the photos you provide but may borrow pieces from

-pieces from other photos of the same person or pet.
-For example, for one client, he really liked the pose of his dog in one
+other photos of the same person or pet.
+For example, for one client, he really liked the pose of his dog in one photo but the

 I hope these few photo tips helped.
 Let me know if I can answer any other questions.
 I look forward to working with you.